Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 When Do Puppy Growth Plates Close?

 So when do puppy growth plates close?
 Generally, most growth takes place when the puppy is between the ages of 4 to 8 months.
 After the age of 8 months, there is minimal longitudinal growth of bones going on, and by one year of age, most growth plates are fused or closed and no longer show on x-rays, according to Vet Surgery Central.
 However, in some large/giant dog breeds the growth plates may remain open up to 18–20 months of age.

 For a general guide on the time it takes for puppy growth plates to close, see this table by Provet Healthcare Information.
 It's always a good practice to ask a vet before starting a puppy on jumps and weave poles or any rigorous exercise regimen.
 Veterinarian and agility expert, Joni L. Freshman, veterinarian and agility expert, recommends refraining from "any jumping training, any weave poles or any contact (climbing) obstacles until the growth plates are closed as well."

 Since most of the longitudinal growth of bones occurs up to eight months of age, growth plate injuries that occur after this point are not as devastating.

 Puppy Exercise Limits

-For a very good reason, trainers running agility classes won't let puppies compete in this sport until the puppy has generally turned at least one year old, in the meanwhile though, they may get the puppy familiar with the equipment and start some basics in foundation classes such as learning to walk through an agility tunnel.
+For a very good reason, trainers running agility classes won't let puppies compete in this sport until the puppy has turned at least one year old.
+In the meanwhile though, they may get the puppy familiar with the equipment and start some basics in foundation classes such as learning to walk through an agility tunnel.

 Training a pup to walk through an agility tunnel is not only fun, but helps instill confidence and provides some basic skills.
 At my training center, we love to introduce tunnels and make walking them a fun experience.
 Then, as the puppy reaches an age when more rigorous exercise can be started (this may vary between one breed and another), jumps of certain heights can be introduced and young dogs may even start competing.